HenryEA/just-pizza/README.md

 - Advanced data fetching
 - Reusable styled components

-  The application is deployed to the site below.
+  The link to the deployed application is:
     https://just-pizza-nine.vercel.app/